kubeedge/kubeedge/docs/proposals/device-crd.md

   - If a device is damaged , it needs to be retired.
 This is currently not in scope of this design.

 ### Device Actions
 - Currently the device model doesn't support [WOT style actions](https://iot.mozilla.org/wot/#actions-resource).
-The only way to perform some action on the device is by changing the expected state of the twin attribute in the status field.
+The only way to perform some action on the device is by changing the desired state of the twin property in the status field.
 We need to see how WOT actions can be incorporated in this model and who will consume those actions ?
 Will it be the responsibility of the mapper to expose HTTP APIs for the actions ?
 Can we generate server / client code to perform / consume these actions ?
 Can we handle firmware updates with such actions ?

 ### Device Events